 - Are patterns of communications and conflict indirect or direct?

-Each dimension forms a continuum with two distinct attributes on each end.
-The prevalence of the attributes is assessed across employees and departments.
-The further the arrow is to one end or the other, the more that attribute is characteristic of the entire organization.
+When viewing the results, remember that each dimension forms a continuum with two distinct attributes on each end.
+The further the arrow is to one end or the other, the more that attribute is a characteristic of the entire organization.
 The closer the arrow is to the middle, the more both attributes are indicative of the organization.
 However, a deeper look may reveal differences across departments and/or levels.

 What Does it All Mean?